Will ALMA Reveal the True Core Mass Function of Protoclusters?: Discussion

 Figure~\ref{dust_models_histogram} shows the distribution of the dust temperature of the candidate 3D cores (see \S~\ref{getsf_cores}), computed as the mass-weighted mean temperature of the dust inside the spherical volume of each core.
 The unshaded blue histogram is for cores extracted from the synthetic ALMA maps based on the WD model, while the unshaded red histogram from the maps computed with the OH model.
 As expected from the larger dust opacity, the OH model results in lower dust temperature at the high densities found in the cores.
 The median dust-temperature values, used to derive the core masses (see \S~\ref{getsf}), are 13.0\,K for the WD model and 7.5\,K for the OH model.
 Both temperature distributions are very well approximated by exponential functions for dust temperatures above the peak (corresponding roughly to the median value), except for a few high-temperature outliers.

 We also compute the color temperature, $T_{\rm c}$, of all the synthetic ALMA cores, using surface brightness maps at 100, 160, 250, 350, 500, 850, and 1300\,$\mu$m.
 The wavelengths are similar to those used in \citet{Pouteau+22} (apart from the exclusion of the 70\,$\mu$m band and the 870\,$\mu$m wavelength being replaced with 850\,$\mu$m).
 In the modified blackbody fits, we assume a constant dust opacity spectral index of $\beta$=1.8 and the same relative uncertainty at all frequencies.
 The final color temperature estimates are averages over the 2D footprint of each core.
 This method is less sophisticated than that used in \citet{Pouteau+22}, which is based on the PPMAP method of \citet{Marsh+15}, with some other corrections for the most massive cores and for cores with evidence of outflows.
 The PPMAP method is expected to result in a more accurate estimate for the mass-averaged dust temperatures than a straightforward colour temperature.
 However, our color temperature is calculated on the precise footprint of each core, with all the bands computed at the full 0.60\,$\arcsec$ resolution of our synthetic ALMA maps, while the PPMAP method yields a rather smooth temperature map at a nominal resolution of 2.5\,$\arcsec$.
 The distributions of $T_{\rm c}$ for all the synthetic ALMA cores are plotted in Figure~\ref{dust_models_histogram}, where the shaded blue histogram is for the WD model, and the shaded red histogram for the OH model.
 The color temperatures are clearly shifted to larger values than the dust temperatures of the candidate 3D cores, with median values of 20.4\,K and 16.0\,K for the WD and OH models respectively.
+The color temperatures are higher because the prestellar cores are the coldest regions along the line of sight and because the color temperature is most sensitive to the warmest regions that emit more strongly per unit mass.